 God’s purpose will prevail in spite of your pain

 Have you ever prayed desperately that God would change the circumstances that were putting you under enormous pressure, and you got no response?
 Well, Joseph felt the same way when he was sold off by his brothers.
-As the Ishmaelites carried him away, you can be sure he prayed that God would somehow save him and restore him to his father.
+As the Ishmaelites carried him away, you can be sure he prayed and hoped that God would somehow save him and restore him to his father.
 He however did not get what he so desperately wanted.

 God usually brings us to a place where we need to depend on him

 As we are on our journey towards the fulfillment of our dream, God will teach us to depend more on him than on anything else.
-He will do this by removing the things that we tend to rely on.
-Whether it is people, our job, money or even some luxuries we are accustomed to having.
-Chances are that if we depend too much on anything, we will start to have less of it.
+He will do this by drawing away the things that we tend to rely on.
+Whether it is people, our job, money or even some luxuries we are accustomed to having, chances are that if we depend too much on anything, we will start to have less of it.
 This is not to deprive us but to make us understand that God is the only one we can truly rely on (Mathew 7: 24-27).
 In Joseph’s case, he was taken away from his family and his homeland.
 He lost everything that he could put his hope in—except God.
 As he lived in Egypt, he had to learn to depend more on God because that was all he had.
 When God is all we have, then we should be encouraged because in him you will find everything good (Mathew 7:11).

 We will need to be trained for our purpose